-DELINQUENCIES; NONACCRUAL STATUS.
-As of both December 31, 2023 and March 31, 2024, none of the loans in the Fund's portfolio were delinquent more than 90 days.
-As of March 31, 2024, the loans of two of the Fund's borrowers were on nonaccrual status (meaning that interest payments are not recognized on the Fund's income statement, and loan payments are being applied directly to the principal balance of the loan).
-The aggregate unpaid principal amount of these nonaccrual loans was \$296,057 as of March 31, 2024.
-The aggregate principal unpaid principal amount of nonaccrual loans was \$695,668 as of December 31, 2023.
+DELINQUENCIES; NONACCRUAL STATUS; MODIFICATIONS.
+Three loans in the Fund's portfolio that were delinquent more than 90 days had an aggregate exposure of \$3,825,770 as of March 31st, 2025, and \$4,070,455 as of December 31st, 2024.
+As of March 31, 2025, the loans of two of the Fund's borrowers were on nonaccrual status (meaning that interest payments are not recognized on the Fund's income statement, and loan payments are being applied directly to the principal balance of the loan).
+The aggregate unpaid principal amount of these nonaccrual loans was \$3,825,770 as of March 31, 2025.
+The aggregate principal unpaid principal amount of nonaccrual loans was \$4,111,832 as of December 31, 2024.
 Please see Note 3 to the Fund's audited financial statements for more information.
+During 2024, 2023, and 2022, the Fund modified loans with borrowers experiencing financial difficulty that totaled \$4,372,677, \$0, and \$3,845,109, respectively.

 UNRELATED BUSINESS INCOME.
 The Fund undertakes an annual review of its loans to for-profit borrowers to determine which loans, if any, are not substantially related to the Fund's exempt purposes and therefore result in unrelated business income taxable to the Fund.
-As of December 31, 2023, the Fund had approximately \$2,660,582 in net operating losses generated in prior years by RSF Social Enterprise, Inc., a for-profit subsidiary of RSF that merged with and into the Fund on January 1, 2018.
-The Fund may utilize these net operating losses to offset unrelated business income taxes to the extent permitted under applicable law.
+As of December 31, 2024, the Fund had approximately \$2,660,582 in net operating losses generated in prior years by RSF Social Enterprise, Inc., a for-profit subsidiary of RSF that merged with and into the Fund on January 1, 2018.
+The Fund may utilize these net operating losses to offset unrelated business income to the extent permitted under applicable law.